Membership in the Alliance of Community Service Providers:

 - Direct sharing with government officials and among members through Alliance-hosted meetings (about one per month).

-- Valuable relationships with the leadership of DBH/MRS in Philadelphia, State DPW (ODP, OMHSAS, OMAP), and statewide associations like RCPA and PAR.
+- Valuable relationships with the leadership of DBH/IDS in Philadelphia, program administration (ODP, OMHSAS, OMAP) in Harrisburg, and statewide associations like RCPA and PAR.

 - Opportunities to participate in and lead the development of position statements and/or recommendations regarding a government plans and or policies.